 - Class B Misdemeanor: Class B misdemeanors are somewhat less serious than Class A misdemeanors but more serious than Class C misdemeanors.
 Penalties include at least 180 days in jail and a fine of up to $2,000.
 Some examples of Class B misdemeanors in Texas include possessing up to two ounces of marijuana and first-time DWI.

 - Class C Misdemeanor: Class C misdemeanors are the least serious type of misdemeanor in Texas.
 That being said, Class C misdemeanors are still punishable by a fine of up to $500.
 Examples of Class C misdemeanors include traffic violations, disorderly conduct, and possessing drug paraphernalia.

 In the most severe cases, a misdemeanor conviction can cost you thousands of dollars and a full year of your life spent in jail, not to mention you will have a permanent criminal record, which could prevent you from obtaining future employment, housing, loans, and more.

 Call Our Firm for a Free, Confidential Consultation

-At the Law Office of Derek W. Emmons, P.C., we offer personalized legal services for each and every client.
+At the Emmons Law Firm, P.C., our San Antonio misdemeanor lawyer offers personalized legal services for each and every client.
 When you trust Attorney Derek Emmons with your case, you will work directly with him the entire time.
 He will provide you with his cell phone number in order to remain always available.
 No matter the severity of your charges, Attorney Derek Emmons can help you mount a solid defense in order to protect your rights and secure your future.

-For a complimentary case evaluation with an experienced misdemeanor defense attorney in San Antonio, contact the Law Office of Derek W. Emmons, P.C. at (210) 702-3054 today.
+For a complimentary case evaluation with an experienced misdemeanor defense attorney in San Antonio, contact the Emmons Law Firm, P.C. at (210) 702-3054 today.

 Derek W. Emmons fights for the rights of those falsely accused of a crime in the San Antonio area.
 His skill, tenacity, and experience are committed to protecting your rights.